kiowa-scott-hurley/tea-tech-and-trials/_posts/2023-08-03-international-womens-day.md

 ---
 layout : post
-title : Women in Tech for IWD
-subtitle : A blog version of a talk I gave for International Women's Day in 2023 category : seminar tags :  feminism technology leadership womeninstem
+title : Women in Tech Talk for International Women's Day subtitle : A blog version of a talk I gave about the history of women in tech for IWD 2023 category : seminar tags :  feminism technology leadership womeninstem
 ---

-# Presenting on Women in Tech for International Women's Day
+# What's this post?

 I was invited to talk to a group of high-school students for International Women's Day at [Casey Tech School][1] in 2023.
 I invite you to check out the [Google Slides][2] I presented for this event if you're interested, but all content will be covered below in a similar format.